sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/enhanced-tree-of-thoughts-prompts-v1.md

 - **Adding a Retrospective Stage:** After the final convergence on the best answer, a reflection stage has been added.
 Here, the experts can discuss what they learned from the process, identify key takeaways, and suggest how they might approach similar problems in the future.

 #### Context on Tree of Thoughts
-"Tree of Thoughts" (ToT) is a technique for language model reasoning and error correction developed by researchers from Princeton University and Google DeepMind.
+"Tree of Thoughts" (ToT) is a technique for language model reasoning and error correction.
 The core idea behind ToT is to enable language models to perform more deliberate decision-making by considering multiple different reasoning paths and self-evaluating choices to decide the next course of action.
 In this particular implementation of ToT, I've also included self-criticism and a retrospective/reflection stage at the end.
 This helps enable a more in-depth error correction, which can be a powerful technique for improving the effectiveness of language models in complex problem-solving scenarios.
+Features include:

 - Thoughts as Coherent Units: In ToT, coherent units of text are considered as "thoughts".
 These thoughts serve as intermediate steps toward problem-solving.
 This is akin to how humans break down complex problems into smaller, manageable parts.
 - Exploration of Reasoning Paths: ToT allows the language model to explore different reasoning paths.
 This means that the model can consider multiple possible solutions or approaches to a problem, much like how a human might brainstorm different ways to tackle a challenge.